-While initial research on synchronized chaos was motivated by potential applications to secure communications, in applications to physical systems it is natural to consider forms of coupling that embody a time delay.
+While initial research on synchronized chaos was motivated by potential applications to secure communication schemes using electronic circuits, the phenomenon has also been demonstrated in lasers \cite{Roy} and ferromagnetic materials \cite{Peterman}, as well as in the fluid dynamical systems discussed below.
+In applications to physical systems it is natural to consider forms of coupling that embody a time delay.
 If one extends chaos synchronization to the realm of naturally occurring systems, the delay in transmission ought to be described in terms of the same physics that governs the evolution of the systems separately.
 To a first approximation let us assume that the time scale of the delay is the same as some intrinsic dynamical time scale of each system.
 Consider the following configuration of two Lorenz systems, coupled through an auxiliary variable $S$ that introduces a delay:

 \\ The system (\ref{PCdelay}) is a generalization of the Pecora-Carroll coupling scheme (\ref{eqPC}) to a case with bidirectional coupling and where each subsystem is partially driven and partially autonomous.